dymmond/edgy/docs/fields.md

     create with their primary key constraint and unique_together fallback their own index.
     You should be warned that the same for ForeignKey fields applies here for index, so you most probably don't want to use an index here.

+!!!
+Note
+    By default generated through models are not added to content types.
+You must either define a registered model or add an explicit `ContentTypeField` to the abstract.
+    You can also modify the through model via the `through` attribute and add a `ContentTypeField` though not recommended.

 #### IPAddressField

 ```python